imagej/imagej.github.io/_pages/plugins/multi-view-fusion.md

 After entering the data the program will check which kind of registrations are available for each channel.
 Typically, the individual registration for each channel is available, and maybe also several timeseries registration with various reference timepoints.
 If no registration files could be found, the plugin will quit.

-{% include thumbnail src='/media/Spim multiview dialog2.jpg' title='Shows the second dialog that queries the details of the multi-view fusion'%}
+{% include thumbnail src='/media/spim-multiview-dialog2.jpg' title='Shows the second dialog that queries the details of the multi-view fusion'%}

 In the second dialog, you have to define the details of the multi-view fusion.
 It offers the following options: